-- 7.2.5 The attributes of the query sessions shall be the same as the attributes of the session used by the ACID Query (see Clause 6.1.5).
-Similarly, the attributes of the refresh session(s) shall be the same as the attributes of the session used by the ACID Transaction. - 7.2.6 The driver shall submit each TPC-DS query for execution by the SUT via the session associated with the corresponding query stream. - 7.2.7 In the case of the data maintenance functions, the driver is only required to submit the commands necessary to cause the execution of each data maintenance function. - 7.2.8 The driver's submittal of the queries to the SUT during the performance test shall be limited to the transmission of the query text to the DBMS and whatever additional information is required to conform to the measurement and data gathering requirements defined in this document.
-In addition: - The interaction between the driver and the SUT shall not have the purpose of indicating to the SUT or any of its components an execution strategy or priority that is time-dependent or query-specific; - The interaction between the driver and the SUT shall not have the purpose of indicating to the SUT, or to any of its components, the insertion of time delays; - The driver shall not insert time delays before, after, or between the submission of queries to the SUT; - The interaction between the driver and the SUT shall not have the purpose of modifying the behavior or configuration of the SUT (i.e., DBMS or operating system settings) on a query-by-query basis.
+- 7.2.5 The driver shall submit each TPC-DS query for execution by the SUT via the session associated with the corresponding query stream. - 7.2.6 In the case of the data maintenance functions, the driver is only required to submit the commands necessary to cause the execution of each data maintenance function. - 7.2.7 The driver's submittal of the queries to the SUT during the performance test shall be limited to the transmission of the query text to the data processing system and whatever additional information is required to conform to the measurement and data gathering requirements defined in this document.
+In addition: - The interaction between the driver and the SUT shall not have the purpose of indicating to the SUT or any of its components an execution strategy or priority that is time-dependent or query-specific; - The interaction between the driver and the SUT shall not have the purpose of indicating to the SUT, or to any of its components, the insertion of time delays; - The driver shall not insert time delays before, after, or between the submission of queries to the SUT; - The interaction between the driver and the SUT shall not have the purpose of modifying the behavior or configuration of the SUT (i.e., data processing system or operating system settings) on a query-by-query basis.
 These parameters shall not be altered during the execution of the performance test.